ec-europa/ec_europa/README.md

  - views templates
  - display suite templates

-The platform provides the following two modules to facilitate building your site and integrate with Views and Display Suite:
+The platform provides the following modules to facilitate building your site and to integrate with Views and Fields:

- - **NextEuropa Core Views `nexteuropa_core_views`**: The module allows to set a component layout of your choice to a views row.
-More information about their usage can be found in their respective README files.
- - **NextEuropa Fields Formatters `nexteuropa_fields_formatters`**: The module allows to set a component layout to a field of your choice, in views or in the content type 'Manage fields' screen of display suite.
+#### NextEuropa Formatters (nexteuropa_formatters)

+This module provides default theme implementations for custom ECL formatters.

+#### NextEuropa Formatters - Views (nexteuropa_formatters_views)

+This module extends nexteuropa_formatters with custom view plugins that render content using ECL formatters.

+#### NextEuropa Formatters - Fields (nexteuropa_formatters_fields)

+This module extends nexteuropa_formatters with custom field formatters that render field value using ECL formatters.

 ## Tests